Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/regex1.md

 | `\S` | any _non-whitespace character_ | `[^ \t\n\r\f\v]` |
 | `\w` | _alphanumeric character_ | `[a-zA-Z0-9_]` |
 | `\W` | _non-alphanumeric character_ | `[^a-zA-Z0-9_]` |
-<sup>1</sup>With Python you can use the more restricted definition of e.g. `\w` in a string pattern by supplying the `re.ASCII` flag when compiling the regular expression.
-Otherwise the Unicode character categories are used and thus the sequence sets include a lot more caracters.
+<sup>1</sup> With Python you can use the more restricted definition of e.g. `\w` in a string pattern by supplying the `re.ASCII` flag when compiling the regular expression.
+Otherwise the Unicode character categories are used and thus the sequence sets include a lot more characters.

 _Sequences_ can be included inside a _character class_.
 E.g. `[\s:;]` will match any whitespace character, a colon `:` or semicolon `;`.